sandeepg1512/JavaScript/README.md

 2. Sphere- Volume= 4/3πr^3 where r is the radius

 3. Cone- Volume= πr^2h/3 where r is the radius and h is the height of the cone.

+# JS-Assignment-06
+1. Perform the following operations to provide the implementation for a Rectangle class.
+The operations are: i.
+Add an area() method to the Rectangle class. ii.
+Create a Square class that satisfies the following conditions: ○ It is a subclass of Rectangle. ○ It contains a constructor and no other methods. ○ It can use the Rectangle class' area method to print the area of a Square object.

+2. Write a javascript function find_largest to return the nth largest number in an array. eg- given an array of integers - [3,45,6,7,23,5,7,8]. find_largest(3) will return third largest number from the above array which is 8.

+3. Write a JavaScript program which accept a number as input in the function parameter and insert dashes (-) between each two even numbers.
+For example if you accept 025468 as the output should be 0-254-6-8. computeDash(025468) -> 0-254-6-8.